stripecat/datalinks/README.md

 Set a good password in the config-file.

+# Setting on your PlayIT Live host

 Copy the text hereunder and use it in the "Now playing"-plugin to create the caller function for the whole setup.
 To do so, select the HTTPWebRequest tab, set it to send POST and past it into POST-body.
 No need to fill in any login information.

+Please make sure the password you use for the API-calls and for the database are not the same.

 ```
 {